nrkno/dotnetskolen/README_EN.md

 ##### JSON Schema for API contract

-To verify that the response from our API follows the defined contract, we need to include the JsonSchema for our response in the integration test project.
+To verify that the response from our API adheres to the defined contract, we need to include the JsonSchema for our response in the integration test project.
 We can do this by adding the following to the end of the same `ItemGroup` as `Program.fs` and `Tests.fs` in the integration test project project file:

 ```xml
 <Content Include="../../docs/epg.schema.json">